-- 1) The gross monthly income is compared to 185% of the applicable TANF standard of need.
-Assistance is denied if the income exceeds 185% of the applicable TANF standard of need. - 2) The standard monthly work deduction (\$90.00) and child care expenses are subtracted from each wage earner's

-3) If the income is less than the payment standard, the standard work deduction (\$90.00), childcare, and the \$30 plus 1/3 disregard (if applicable) are subtracted from each earner's earned income.
+- The gross monthly income is compared to 185% of the applicable TANF standard of need.
+Assistance is denied if the income exceeds 185% of the applicable TANF standard of need. - 2) The standard monthly work deduction (\$90.00) and child care expenses are subtracted from each wage earner's earnings.
+The applicant's net earned income is added to unearned income to determine the net family income.
+The net income is compared to the monthly payment standard.
+Assistance is denied if the income exceeds the payment standard. - 3) If the income is less than the payment standard, the standard work deduction (\$90.00), child care, and the \$30 plus 1/3 disregard (if applicable) are subtracted from each earner's earned income.
 This net earned income is added to the unearned income to calculate the family's net income.
 The net income is subtracted from the applicable standard of need to obtain the deficit.
 The deficit is multiplied by 50%; the number calculated is the remainder.
 The grant is either the remainder or the payment standard, whichever is less.